CICE-Consortium/CICE/doc/source/user_guide/ug_implementation.rst

 use the time and step numbers saved on a restart file or whether to set the initial model time to the namelist values defined by ``year_init``, ``month_init``, ``day_init``, and ``sec_init``.
-Normally, ``use_restart_time`` is set to false on the initial run and then set to true on subsequent restart runs of the same case to allow time to advance thereafter.
+Normally, ``use_restart_time`` is set to false on the initial run.
+In continue mode, use_restart_time is ignored and the restart date is always used to initialize the model run.
 More information about the restart capability can be found in :ref:`restartfiles`.

 Several different calendars are supported including noleap (365 days per year), 360-day (twelve 30 day months per year), and gregorian